awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-searching.md

 # Searching Data in Amazon Elasticsearch Service<a name="es-searching"></a>

 As you might expect from a search engine, Elasticsearch offers numerous options for searching your data\.
 This chapter introduces a few common ways of performing searches with Amazon ES\.
 You can use [Postman](https://www.getpostman.com) to test the various requests\.
-For code samples that send signed HTTP requests to Amazon ES, see [Programmatic Indexing](es-indexing-programmatic.md)\.
+For code samples that send signed HTTP requests to Amazon ES, see [Signing HTTP Requests to Amazon Elasticsearch Service](es-request-signing.md)\.

 **Note**
 All example requests in this chapter work with the Elasticsearch 6\.*x* APIs\.
 Some requests might not work with older Elasticsearch versions\.